 This recipe for prawn cakes, popular street food in Cambodia, is similar to a fritter: chopped prawn meat is added to a tempura batter, which is then shallow-fried to flatten, and transferred to another pan for deep-frying.
 This technique results in crispy cakes that are perfect for dipping.

 - 185 ml water

 - 200 g raw prawn (shrimp) meat, finely chopped

 Lime dipping sauce

-In a mixing bowl, whisk the flour with 185ml water to form a smooth batter.
+In a mixing bowl, whisk the flour with the water to form a smooth batter.

-For each prawn cake, add 2 tablespoons of the prawn mixture to the frying pan; as soon as the mixture hits the pan, flatten each cake, using the spoon or a spatula, to about 2.5mm.
+For each prawn cake, add 2 tbsp of the prawn mixture to the frying pan.
+As soon as the mixture hits the pan, flatten each cake, using the spoon or a spatula, to about 2.5 mm.

-Fry for 1 minute, then transfer to the wok and deep-fry for 5 minutes on each side.
-Drain on paper towels.
+Fry, in batches, for 1 minute, then transfer to the wok and deep-fry for 5 minutes on each side.
+Drain on paper towel.

 Serve warm, with the lime dipping sauce.